-This study explored the potential relationship between autoantibodies and PCOS in female patients.
-This study involved 150 women aged 20 to 35 with a clinical diagnosis of PCOS in Baghdad City, Iraq.
+This investigation explored the potential correlation between autoantibodies and PCOS in female patients.
+The study included 150 women aged 20 to 35 with a clinical diagnosis of PCOS in Baghdad city, Iraq.
 Additionally, a control group of 150 healthy individuals matched in age to the patient group was included.
 Autoantibodies targeting TPO, TG, cardiolipin IgM and IgG, β -2 glycoprotein I (β 2GPI) (IgM and IgG), as well as other total antibodies Ig (M, A, and G), were evaluated in both the patient and control groups.
-Further, SAA, hs-CRP, and PCT were also tested.
-Women with multiple health conditions, such as uterine abnormalities, endocrine irregularities, or diabetes mellitus, were excluded from the study.
+Further, SAA, hs-CRP, and PCT were also assessed.
+Individuals with concurrent illnesses such as uterine abnormalities, endocrine irregularities, or diabetes mellitus were excluded.
 This study was approved by Committee of Scientific Research Ethics, Amara Medical Institute under the administrative order number, 7/18/5 in 4/1/2023.